baldikacti/chienlab-proteinfold/README.md

 Below example uses the bait:prey file `acclist.tsv` and the Caulobacter crescentus proteome reference file `uniprotkb_proteome_UP000001364_cc.tsv`.
 Both are under a directory called `tests` in this repository.

+In this example the `tests` directory is under `/work/pi_pchien_umass_edu/berent/chienlab-proteinfold`.
+Remember absolute paths starts with a trailing `/`.

 **main.sh**
 ```bash
 #!/usr/bin/bash